Jaydeep8/Design-and-Optimization-of-CMOS-inverter-in-Cadence-Virtuoso/README.md

 1.2V
 -	GND: The ground connection tied to the NMOS source and reference node.
 -	Load Capacitor (1 fF): Connected at the vout to model the capacitive load of real circuits.
 The 1 fF capacitor at the output simulates the small electrical load an inverter would have when driving other gates in a real circuit.

-This makes the timing and power results from the simulation more accurate and realistic.
+<img width="940" height="572" alt="image" src="https://github.com/user-attachments/assets/65bbcd29-d022-4629-9fd0-5816eb754dd3" />

  All the analyses in this project—like delay, noise margin, and power—are performed using this testbench setup.

-<img width="940" height="572" alt="image" src="https://github.com/user-attachments/assets/65bbcd29-d022-4629-9fd0-5816eb754dd3" />

 # 2. Simulation & Analysis